Empirical Bayes learning from selectively reported confidence intervals: Inference for estimands of interest in MEDLINE

 \textbf{Power-based estimands.} Denote the power function for a two-sided z-test as

-where $\Phi(\cdot)$ is the standard normal cumulative distribution function.
-The statistical power measures the probability of a two-sided z-test rejecting the null hypothesis $\mathrm{H}_0:\mu=0$ at level $\alpha=0.05$.
-For convenience we let $\beta(0)\stackrel{\cdot}{=}0.05$.
-To better understand the power distribution across studies in MEDLINE, we first examine the following estimand.
-We define the binned density of power as,
+where $\Phi(\cdot)$ is the standard normal CDF.
+The power measures the probability of a two-sided z-test rejecting the null hypothesis $\mathrm{H}_0:\mu=0$ at level $\alpha=0.05$ when the true SNR is $\mu$.
+We let $\beta(0)\stackrel{\cdot}{=}0.05$.
+To better understand the power distribution across studies in MEDLINE, we define the binned density of power as,

 where we set $\mathcal{I}$ by partitioning $[0.05, 1.00]$ into intervals of width $0.05$.
 Results are shown in Fig.~\ref{fig:binned_power_full}.
 For instance, the confidence interval for $\mathcal{I}=[0.05,0.1]$ using $\mathcal{G}^{\mathrm{sN}}$ shows that about 37\%-55\% of results reported in MEDLINE abstracts have underlying power below $10\%$.